chefsteph9/Senior-Seminar-Paper/Senior Seminar Paper.md

 #### Universal Ground Control Software
 Talk about U|g|CS here.

 Universal Ground Control Software is a tool that allows you to control multiple drones.
 It has many features which can be found here [source].
-I will only talk about the features that will be useful for our endgoals, namely:
+I will only talk about the features that will be useful for our end goals, such as:
+1. The ability to remotely control multiple drones.
+* Drones can be set to fly predefined missions, or can be manually controlled via joystick.
+* Ability to view video feeds from drones.
+* Ability to map the ground area a camera is looking at.
+* Ability to export and import missions for drones.

 #### Dedicated SAR Drones
 Talk about DJI Matrice 1000 SAR Kit here.

+DJI and FLIR have collaborated to create a camera and drone setup that is ideal for SAR operations.
+Some key features which make it an ideal platform for SAR are:

+1. 3 mile range.
+* GPS tracking.
+* The ability to send back a live camera feed, which U|g|CS can record for later playback.
+* The ability to pick from multiple infrared color schemes to find one that works best for the situation.
+* Ability to control the camera remotely.

 In addition, this project will incorporate these services in order to meet it's goals: